razoumov/publish/01-base.md

 - this simulation will consider a matrix of _rows_ by _cols_ elements
 - it will run up to _niter_ iterations, or until the largest difference in temperature between iterations is less than _tolerance_
-- at each iteration print out the temperature at the position (iout,jout)
+- at each iteration print out the temperature at the position (iout, jout)

 ## Conditional statements